 A noticeably lower engine speed is detected easily by hearing.
-If doubt, control of the value of the rpm limiter with a tachometer.
+In case of doubt, check the value of the rpm limiter with a tachometer.

-Sound levels will be controlled to limits as stated in Art.
-79.11.
+Sound levels will be checked against the limits stated in Art.
+79.1103

 For the initial sound control and technical inspection, a rider (or his mechanic) shall present only one spare silencer per machine.